Matrix-11/BeamNG_Musicscript/README.md

 I used "Angelo234"'s code from https://www.beamng.com/threads/outgauge-support-specifications.82507/ as basis

-What gamedata is sent is specified in the outgauge.lua file under `...\steamapps\common\BeamNG.drive\lua\vehicle\extensions` To detect drifting I used BeamNGs `wheelslip` variable (0 = perfekt traction, higher more slipping).
+What gamedata is sent is specified in the outgauge.lua file under `...\steamapps\common\BeamNG.drive\lua\vehicle\extensions` To detect drifting I used BeamNGs `wheelslip` variable (0 = perfect traction, higher more slipping).

 Following command returns the wheelslip value of the rearleft wheel:
 `wheels.wheelRotators[2].lastSlip`